Weak convergence rates for an explicit full-discretization of stochastic Allen-Cahn equation with additive noise: Introduction

 \section{Introduction}

-Over the past decades, the numerical analysis of stochastic partial differential equations (SPDEs) has attracted increasing attention (see e.g. \cite{kruse2014strong,lord2014introduction} and references therein).
+Over the past decades, the numerical analysis of stochastic partial differential equations (SPDEs) has attracted increasing attention (see e.g., \cite{kruse2014strong,lord2014introduction} and references therein).
 In these two recent monographs, the analysis always relies on the globally Lipschitz condition imposed on the nonlinearities.
 Nevertheless, most models encountered in practice fail to satisfy such a restrictive condition, which motivates the development of numerical SPDEs in the non-globally Lipschitz regime.
-A typical example is the stochastic {A}llen-{C}ahn equation.
-Although there has been a few works on numerical stochastic Allen-Cahn equations, e.g., \cite{becker2017strong,becker2019strong,brehier2019strong,brehier2019analysis, brehier2018weak,campbell2018adaptive,Cui2019weak,feng2017finite,jentzen2015strong, kovacs2015discretisation,liu2018strong-multiplicative,liu2018strong, QW2018FEM,wang2018efficient}, it is still far from being well-understood.
+Although there have been a few works on numerical stochastic Allen-Cahn equation, the typical example of parabolic SPDEs with non-globally Lipschitz nonlinearity, e.g., \cite{becker2017strong,becker2019strong,brehier2019strong,brehier2019analysis, brehier2018weak,campbell2018adaptive,Cui2019weak,feng2017finite,jentzen2015strong, kovacs2015discretisation,liu2018strong-multiplicative,liu2018strong, QW2018FEM,wang2018efficient}, it is still far from being well-understood.
 The present article aims to make further contributions to the weak error analysis for a spatio-temporal full discretization of stochastic Allen--Cahn equation driven by additive noise.

-Given $T \in (0,\infty)$, let $A$ be Dirichlet Laplacian and $F$ be a Nemytskii operator associated with a cubic polynomial that violates the globally Lipschitz condition.
+Given $T \in (0,\infty)$, let $-A$ be Dirichlet Laplacian and $F$ be a Nemytskii operator associated with a cubic polynomial that violates the globally Lipschitz condition.
 Moreover, we let $\{W(t)\}_{t\in[0,T]}$ be a standard (possibly cylindrical) $Q$-Wiener process in a separable Hilbert space $H$ on the stochastic basis $ \big( \Omega, \mathcal{F}, \mathbb{P}, \{\mathcal{F}_t\}_{t\in[0,T]} \big). $ Throughout this article we consider the stochastic Allen--Cahn equation, given by